How is the course structured?

 2nd semester I Introductory project

-The introductory project in the 2nd semester expands the learned skills on the basis of a subject-related task with comparatively simple structural-spatial or conceptual contexts.
+The introductory project in the 2nd semester expands the skills learned on the basis of a subject-related task with comparatively simple structural-spatial or conceptual contexts.

-From 3rd semester I Elective project modules
+From 3rd semester I Project modules in the compulsory elective area

 General